Hoot Hoot! Call For 1st Order Discount 626-412-1200

 • Departments typically reorder badges every 5-7 years for wear replacement

-Step 1: Design Your Badge
+Step 1: Design the Badge

 Step 2: Review and Approve

-Step 3: Place Your Order
+Step 3: Manufacturing

 Don’t rush the proof approval stage.
-Badge dies are expensive to create, and corrections after manufacturing begins can add significant costs and delays.
-Take time to verify every detail—department name spelling, badge number formatting, seal orientation, and text placement.
+Badge dies are expensive to create, and corrections after manufacturing begins can add significant time and resources.
+Take time to verify every detail β€” department name spelling, badge number formatting, seal orientation, and text placement.
 A thorough review at the proof stage prevents costly mistakes later.

 Quality Standards and Materials

-Custom police badges represent a department’s credibility and professionalism, making quality standards critically important.
+Police badges represent a department’s credibility and professionalism, making quality standards critically important.
 High-quality badges maintain their appearance through years of daily wear, resist tarnishing, and project the professional image that law enforcement agencies require.

 Metal Construction